Formulate-Pro/Formulate-Pro/docs/NuGet.md

 Before creating the NuGet package, you'll need to build a few things:

 * Prepare the frontend with `npm i`.
-* Build the frontend with `npm run build`.
-* Build the Visual Studio solution with "Release" selected.
+* Rebuild the Visual Studio solution with "Release" selected.
+This will automatically cause `npm run build` to run.

 # NuGet